pirafrank/fpiracom/_drafts/automating-homebrew-tap-from-github-releases.md

 ## Wrap-up

-For Homebrew, this setup gives me exactly what I want: release-driven updates, predictable formula generation, signed automated commits, and a tap that still looks like a normal Homebrew tap.
+For Homebrew, this setup keeps formula updates release-driven, signed, and still recognizable as a normal tap:

-That keeps the release flow repeatable and the user experience boring:

 ```bash
 brew install pirafrank/tap/poof
 ```

-That is the point.

-Next post will get into automating update of AUR (Arch User Repository) from GitHub Relases.
+The next post will cover automating AUR package updates from GitHub Releases.

 I hope it helps.
 Thanks for reading.